ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 An array must consist of at least one item, and a tuple must have at least two items.
 Tuples have a special purpose for use in the IN clause of a SELECT query.
 Tuples can be obtained as the result of a query, but they can't be saved to a database (with the exception of Memory-type tables).

+<a name="null-literal"></a>

+### NULL Literal

+Indicates that the value is missing.

+In order to store `NULL` in a table field, it must be of the [Nullable](../data_types/nullable.md#data_type-nullable) type.

+Depending on the data format (input or output), `NULL` may have a different representation.
+For more information, see the documentation for [data formats](../interfaces/formats.md#formats).

+There are many nuances to processing `NULL`.
+For example, if at least one of the arguments of a comparison operation is `NULL`, the result of this operation will also be `NULL`.
+The same is true for multiplication, addition, and other operations.
+For more information, read the documentation for each operation.

+In queries, you can check `NULL` using the [IS NULL](operators.md#operator-is-null) and [IS NOT NULL](operators.md#operator-is-not-null) operators and the related functions `isNull` and `isNotNull`.

 ## Functions

 Functions are written like an identifier with a list of arguments (possibly empty) in brackets.
 In contrast to standard SQL, the brackets are required, even for an empty arguments list.
 Example: `now()`.